-It became known that the German government considers building two LNG terminals along the German North Sea coast, although it is not clear whether U.S. companies can meet LNG exports to Europe in the long term.
+It became known that Germany considers building two LNG terminals along the German North Sea coast, although it is not clear whether U.S. companies can meet LNG exports to Europe in the long term.

 One reason is the fact that shale gas wells have an unfavourable production curve.
 After only a short time, natural gas seeps away.
 Thus shale gas does not represent a reliable energy supply for Europe, these wells are finished after a few years.
 Europe’s geographical distance from the U.S. and the way in which LNG ships have to be handled at port are additional safety obstacles that have to be overcome.
 The handling of LNG through the port is particularly expensive.
 Overall, it should be noted that the supply of gas through natural gas pipelines, especially under water in the Baltic, is much more cost-effective then LNG.
 An alternative would be to establish natural gas supply via Qatar, where the geopolitical risks of supplying liquid gas from the Middle East outweigh the advantages of LNG supply.

-It will be practically impossible to stop Nord Stream 2 now, Nord Stream 2 will commence operations.
+It will be difficult to stop Nord Stream 2 now, Nord Stream 2 is likely to commence operations.